 Support for individuals

 Business in the Community Scotland’s programme of online workshops support individuals 50+ who wish to return to work or explore a role in a different business.
 Individuals have the opportunity to participate in short online workshops to increase confidence in exploring and preparing for the current job market.
 Online workshops cover the following topics – Skills Assessment, Job search in the digital age, Creating a social media profile (Linked In), CVs and applications and Interview skills.

 Looking for a job can be a lonely business.
 People aged 50+ who are facing redundancy, currently unemployed or looking at a new career are invited to join this informal, drop-in style online group where they can share experiences, learn from others and get tips, advice and support from friendly BITC staff and others in the same boat.
 The Club helps people seeking work to stay encouraged and confident to help them achieve their job goals.

-Coffee & Job Club meetings take place every Wednesday 11:00 AM to 12:00 PM and you’re welcome to stay for the duration, or drop in when suits.
-Click here to choose a date and join an upcoming Coffee & Job club meeting, or contact firstname.lastname@example.org to receive a secure Zoom joining link.
+Coffee & Job Club meetings take place every Wednesday 10:00 am to 11:00 am and you’re welcome to stay for the duration, or drop in when suits.
+Please contact email@example.com to register and you’ll receive a secure Zoom joining link.

 Please click on the region below to find out what support is available in your area, and how we can help.

 Age at Work is not delivered in England by Business in the Community, but we can support your business to respond to our ageing population and the needs of older workers in other ways.
-Learn more about Business in the Community’s work on age in England.
+Learn more about Business in the Community’s work on age nationally.